remotecompany/gcloud-setup-deploy-action/Readme.md

 Based on what you wish to do in this action.

-**cluster** - The k8s cluster name that gcloud auth and skaffold will use, this input is used to toggle on skaffold deployment, without it cluster auth will not be run.
+**cluster** - The k8s cluster name that gcloud auth and skaffold will use, this input is used to toggle the skaffold deployment, without it cluster auth will not be run.

 **skaffold_profile** - The skaffold Profile that is run, when the above is in use, is required when above is on.